 This business has developed a payment system that checks if you can afford repayments, which is why they won’t look at your credit score to decide if you get a credit line.
 Even better, every time you return as a customer your credit level will go up as they trust you to meet repayments.
 Visit our partner in online catalogue shopping here.

-Important: Tip: The Money Advice Service offers free and impartial support, including information and advice on coronavirus and your money, that might help you with your financial situation.
+Important: Tip: Money Helper offers free and impartial support, including information and advice on coronavirus and your money, that might help you with your financial situation.